cesbo/help/en/alta/auth/backend.md

-# HTTP Backend
+# Backend

-HTTP Backend implements client authorization with a request to the backend.
+Backend Authorization is an extensible system to verify client request with external service.

 ## Backend

-Backend is a simple HTTP server checks request from Alta and returns a response.
+Backend is a HTTP service to verify client's request by the own rules and return response to Alta.
-Response status could be `200` - allow access or `403` - deny access.
+Response status could be `200` - allow access or any other to deny access.

 ## Configuration